cumulus-digital/00-wp-cumulus-tools/README.md

 # Cumulus Wordpress Blocks

-A collection of custom Wordpress blocks for use with Cumulus Media websites.
+A collection of custom Wordpress blocks, filters, and utilities for use with Cumulus Media websites.

+*This plugin is not licensed or for use outside of Cumulus Media, and no warranty or support is offered.*

 ## Project Structure

+Structure is fairly self-explanatory...

+* block-filters
+* blocks
+* cpts
+* global - Helpers, custom components, icon SVGs
+* phpcs-tokens - Used by PHPCS for automatically root-namespacing WP functions/classes

+This project uses [@wordpress/scripts](https://github.com/WordPress/gutenberg/tree/trunk/packages/scripts) webpack config, with some customization (mainly for output paths).

 ## Installation

-Download the latest release zip file and install plugin manually.
-This plugin uses Git Updater for updates.
+Download the a zip file and install plugin manually.
+This plugin uses [Git Updater](https://github.com/afragen/git-updater) for updates.

 ## Development